siscia/clojure-presentation/transcript.md

 ;; (2 4 6 8 10 12 14 16 18 20) this is a comment
 ```

-Ok, it is different from what you usually see but it is an extremelly simple concept.
+Ok, it is different from what you usually see but it is an extremely simple concept.

 The first thing after the bracket is a function, all the other things are arguments for such function, of course, argument to a function can be other function call.